jody-frankowski/42/piscine/README.md

-# piscine - One Intense Coding Month
+# piscine - Code From the Piscine Selection

 This project contains all the exercises (d??/), weekend projects (rush?? and proj??) and also the final project [bsq](bsq/) done by two.